Police Station Architecture Design Tips: Part 2 (Site Selection)

 Despite a population explosion of 324% between 2000 and 2010, Huntley still prides itself as “the friendly village with country charm.”
 An iconic gazebo stands in its historic town square, which is surrounded by smaller retailers and other businesses.

 Huntley took a much different approach for its new police station—not only is the Huntley Municipal Complex sited on a former cornfield east of the downtown, but it also combines police and village hall functions in one facility.
 Even if the 52,000-square-foot facility did fit downtown, it would have dwarfed the other structures.
 Additionally, the large open area offers more room for parking.

 Though these villages are only 30 miles apart, they exemplify how different site selection can be based on a community’s needs and composition.

-Read Community Connections, Marc’s first post on police station architectural design.
+Read Community Connections, another post about police station architectural design.